API Configuration Object

-The API Configuration Object holds the runtime configuration of the connector facade instance.
-The ICF framework creates a default API Configuration Object inside the Connector Info Object.
-The application creates a copy of the API Configuration Object and customises it according to its requirements.
-The API Configuration Object includes the following components:
+The API configuration object holds the runtime configuration of the connector facade instance.
+The ICF framework creates a default API configuration object inside the Connector Info object.
+The application creates a copy of the API configuration object and customizes it according to its requirements.
+The API configuration object includes the following components:

 - Object Pool Configuration

 The object pool configuration specifies the pool configuration for poolable connectors only.
 Non-poolable connectors ignore this parameter.
 The object pool configuration includes the following parameters: